 A reception follows at Falcons Landing in Potomac Falls, VA.

-To send flowers to Colonel John A. Kinniburgh's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Colonel John A. Kinniburgh, please visit our floral store.